Book Review Vanished Arizona by Martha Summerhayes an 1874 Diary of Army Life in Arizona by a Plucky Woman

 Army Life in Early Arizona

 Martha Summerhayes came to the Arizona Territory as the young bride of Lt.
 "Jack" John Summerhayes who served the U.S. Army in the 8th Infantry.
 Martha wisely stated that she "joined the Army" when she married Jack, and indeed as her memoir Vanished Arizona proves, she had.
 Her "recollections" or memoir of frontier life at numerous Army posts in the Arizona Territory is detailed, full of adventure and often humorous.
-Martha wrote Vanished Arizona 30 years after her Arizona adventure when she was in her sixties, so her writing is somewhat romanticised.
+Martha wrote Vanished Arizona 30 years after her Arizona adventure when she was in her sixties, so her writing is somewhat romanticized.
 That said, her account is not unrealistic.
-One has to admire the cultured young Martha who was born in Nantucket in 1846.
+One has to admire the cultured young Martha who was born on October 21, in Nantucket in 1844.
 She was educated, and used to having servants.
-Martha spent two years in Germany where she admits to falling in love with the "glittering" military uniforms worn by officers in the Prussian army..
-She was not able to cook, and given her Victorian upbringing, it is a wonderment and a testimony to her character, that she followed Jack to the wild West where Indians were "hostile" and temperatures reached over 120 degrees in the summer.
+Martha spent two years studying literature in Germany where she admits to falling in love with the "glittering" military uniforms worn by officers in the Prussian army..
+She was not able to cook, and given her Victorian upbringing, and it is a wonderment and a testimony to her character, that she followed Jack to the wild West where Indians were "hostile" and temperatures reached over 120 degrees in the summer.

 Jack was also born in Nantucket, and Martha describes their marriage as having married her "old friend" Jack on March 16, 1874.
-Summerhayes was ten years older than Martha. ( By 1874, the Arizona Territory had a population of 10,000, which is an arbitrary figure, since many times, women and any person not an Anglo was not counted in the census.
+Summerhayes was ten years older than Martha and was a Yankee Civil War veteran. ( By 1874, the Arizona Territory had a population of 10,000, which is an arbitrary figure, since many times, women and any person not an Anglo was not counted in the census.
 The culture of Native Peoples who had lived in the area for generations could not stop a post Civil War influx of settlers from grabbing land, which led to many conflicts.
 These conflicts led the United States government to establish various Army forts such as Ft.
 Whipple in Prescott, Camp Apache, Ft.
 McDowell just west of Phoenix, and Ft.
 Lowell in Tucson.)
 In addition to those wanting to farm the land, mining interests drew a number of people hoping to establish mining claims and get rich quickly.
 A few months after their marriage Jack's 8th Infantry was ordered to Fort Russell in Cheyenne in the Woming Territory.

 Martha's first lesson in Army life was that because Jack had more rank in the Army, another lieutenant's family possessions were moved out, to accommodate Jack and Martha.
 She is told not to feel any pity for the family who is moving, because this is a way of life in the Army.
 She is also shocked to learn they will be living in three rooms and a kitchen which is two rooms more than is usually allotted to a lieutenant.
 Martha resolves to create a "pretty home" and describes buying furniture and hanging lace curtains, but when she requests cooking utensils, Jack sends her to the Fort Quarter Master as he states that when they move, they will only be able to take 1,000 lbs.
 Of course the utensils Martha received were those intended for a Mess Hall.
 In her first attempts to cook, the results are classic "new bride" failures.
 As the reality of housekeeping becomes clear, Jack tells her that she must learn to cook.
 Lest the reader feel too sorry for Martha, while there are no "proper servants" available" a "striker" is available to handle lighting the fire and washing the windows and each Fort had a laundress.
 One memorable event while at Fort Russell was that in the spring while they were sleeping with the window open, a wildcat lept through their bedroom window and onto their bed.